MortenBjerre/MortenBjerre.github.io/index.md

 Additionally, in general, the income increases drastically in the city, likely due to gentrification pushing out poorer people.

 ## Ethnicity

+Choropleth showing the majority ethnicity of each tract of land.

 In the legend, values of:
 - 1-1.5 corresponds to white